silverstripe/silverstripe-framework/docs/en/reference/uploadfield.md

 	$size = $sizeMB * 1024 * 1024; // 2 MB in bytes
 	$this->getValidator()->setAllowedMaxFileSize($size);

+You can also specify a default global max file size setting in your config for different file types.
+This is overridden when specifying the max allowed file size on the UploadField instance.

+	:::yaml
+	after: framework#uploadfield
+	---
+	Upload_Validator:
+	  defaultMaxFileSize:
+		'[image]': '1m'
+		'[doc]': '5m'
+		'jpeg': 2000

 ### Preview dimensions

 Set the dimensions of the image preview.
 By default the max width is set to 80